 Did you or a family member sustain a burn injury in Miami, FL?
 Did the injury happen because someone else was negligent?
-An experienced Miami burn injury lawyer at Shaked Law Firm can help you fight to recover fair compensation for medical bills, lost wages, and your pain and suffering, contact our law firm today.
+An experienced Miami burn injury lawyer at Shaked Law Personal Injury Lawyers can help you fight to recover fair compensation for medical bills, lost wages, and your pain and suffering, contact our law firm today.

 Our law firm has helped countless clients get back on their feet again.
 We’ve won hundreds of millions of dollars in life-changing settlements and verdicts over the years.